angeliquecd/MKS21X-FinalProject/README.md

 Day 12 (1/17/19)
 We finished working on the methods that highlight candies.
 Also made minor changes to the different levels of difficulty.

+Day 13 (1/18/19)
+We started working on creating special candies that spawn when more than 3 matching candies are crushed.
+We worked on getting the special candies to spawn and having them clear a whole row/column when crushed.

+Day 14-15 (1/19/19 - 1/20/19)
+We continued working on getting the special candies to work, as well as fixing issues with the swiping of candies and recognizing when to clear a whole column/row only when a special candy was being crushed.